Documentation

 Step 6: Choose signing options (if needed)

-• Require location — turn on only if your facility needs location verification when the customer signs.
+• Require Signing Location — turn on only if your facility needs location verification when the customer signs.
+Customers see a browser location prompt on the signing page.

 Future auto-signing (use carefully)